khedoros/khedgb/README.md

 ### ROM mapping

 ROMs load, and I added the ability to load them directly from zip files (it just finds the first file in the archive, and loads it if it's between 32KB and 8MB).
 Onboard ROM+RAM work, and I've got the mappers I consider important written (null, mbc1, mbc2, mbc3, mbc5, camera).
 Null covers the simpler 32KB games, MBC1+2 cover a lot of early ones, MBC3 covers most of them that need to keep time (like the Pokemon games), and MBC5 covers later GameBoy games, and especially almost all of the Color games.
 MBC3 doesn't correctly support the clock chip, or saving and loading the time in save games.
-The Camera mapper has just enough to let the cartridge boot and avoid crashing.
+The Camera mapper correctly boots the game and provides access to the camera (if you specify the option to support the camera).

 ### Interrupts